gabts/node-modules-license-crawler/README.md

 ## Sample output

-If `[react](https://github.com/facebook/react)` was your only dependency the output would look like this.
+If [`react`](https://github.com/facebook/react) was your only dependency the output would look like this.
+The modules value refers to an index in the licenses array.
+This is to save some space as you often have a few modules with the same exact license content (like `react` and `react-is` does here).

+Modules where we couldn't find a license have value `null` instead of an index number.

 ```json
 {